 Patriots – Texans Divisional Playoffs, Keys to the Game

-Next up the Houston offense:
+First up is the Patriots offense:

 Posted Under: Patriots Commentary

 Tags: 2016 NFL playoffs 2016 Patriots playoffs 2016 Patriots season Benardrick McKinney Bill O'Brien Brock Osweiler C.J.
 Fiedorowicz Chris Hogan Danny Amendola DeAndre Hopkins Dion Lewis Dont'a Hightower Houston Texans Jabaal Sheard Jadaveon Clowney Jimmy Garoppolo Julian Edelman LaGarrette Blount Lamar Miller Malcolm Butler Martellus Bennett New England Patriots NFL Patriots Rob Gronkowski Romeo Crennel Ryan Griffin Tom Brady Trey Flowers Whitney Mercilus Will Fuller